According to the IRS, getting your stimulus check (also known as an Economic Impact Payment) will happen automatically for most taxpayers.

 You can read more details from the IRS here.
 It includes info on who qualifies.

-If you’re still waiting for your first stimulus check
+If you’re still waiting for your first or second stimulus check

-If you’re still waiting for the first stimulus check of $1200, you’re not alone.
-Most of the rest of this article applies to that.
+If you’re still waiting for the first stimulus check of $1200, or the second one of $600, there’s still a way to try to get it.

-If you missed this deadline but qualify, according to the IRS you may still be able to get the $1200 payment in 2021 if you’re eligible for a “Recovery Rebate Credit”.
+According to the IRS you may still be able to get it if you’re eligible for a “Recovery Rebate Credit”.
 To get it in that case, you will have to file either a 2020 Form 1040 or a 2020 Form 1040SR to claim the credit.
+(Even if you aren’t required to file.)

 According to the House Committee on Ways & Means, the first round of payments went out the week of April 13th to over 80 million people — but that means there are many millions more still to go.